Physico-mathematical model of open quantum systems with varying particle number: Introduction

-Recently, a semi-empirical derivation of \cref{eq:Heff} was proposed, obtaining the effective Hamiltonian for an open system by tracing out the degrees of freedom of the reservoir from the von Neumann equation of the combined system \cite{DelleSite2024jpa}.
-While this study put forward important ideas (on which we will actually build our analysis), the approach also relied on some empirical assertions and formal manipulations.
-The goal of the present article is to provide a fully rigorous derivation of the effective Hamiltonian \eqref{eq:Heff} from first principles --- starting from the total Hamiltonian of an open system coupled to a reservoir, introducing basic physical assumptions, and finally showing how the chemical potential $\mu$ emerges.
-In addition, we will argue that the form of the effective Hamiltonian is unique up to additive constants.
-This will bridge the gap between studies concerned with the mathematical foundations of quantum mechanics, i.e., those dealing with general Hamiltonians and their properties, and studies focusing on specific mathematical problems for grand canonical systems, where the Hamiltonian \eqref{eq:Heff} is taken for granted.
+The use of the effective Hamiltonian \eqref{eq:Heff} in physics can be traced back at least to a conjecture by N.~N.~Bogoliubov in the field of condensed matter physics \cite{Bogoliubov1958}, where it has been used ever since; see, for example, Ref.~\cite[p.
+314]{Zagrebnov2001} and references therein.
+Also in mathematical physics, it has become common practice to analyze functional-analytic properties of the operator $H_\seff$ and to build rigorous models with its help; see, e.g., Ref.~\cite[passim]{BratteliRobinson1981}.
+In neither of these fields, though, a derivation of $H_\seff$ from first principles is provided.
+Recently, however, a semi-empirical, first-principles derivation of \cref{eq:Heff} was proposed, obtaining the effective Hamiltonian for the open system by tracing out the degrees of freedom of the reservoir from the von Neumann equation of the combined system \cite{DelleSite2024jpa}.
+While this study put forward important ideas (on which we will, in part, build our analysis), the approach also relied on some empirical assertions and formal manipulations.
+Here we intend to eliminate these empirical inferences and make the derivation more rigorous.
+This will bridge the gap between studies concerned with the mathematical foundations of quantum mechanics, i.e., those dealing with general Hamiltonians and their properties, and studies focusing on specific mathematical problems for grand canonical systems, where the Hamiltonian $H_\seff$ is taken for granted.